Clinical nutrition: Clinical malnutrition

-Medical nutrition therapy
+Nutritional therapy

-Medical nutrition therapy (MNT) is the use of specific nutrition services to treat an illness, injury, or condition.
+Nutritional therapy is the use of specific nutrition services to treat an illness, injury, or condition.
 It was introduced in 1994 by the American Dietetic Association to better articulate the nutrition therapy process.
-It involves the assessment of the nutritional status of the client and the actual treatment, which includes nutrition therapy, counseling, and the use of specialized nutrition supplements, devised and monitored by a medical doctor physician or registered dietitian nutritionist (RDN).
-Registered dietitians started using MNT as a dietary intervention for preventing or treating other health conditions that are caused by or made worse by unhealthy eating habits.
+It involves the assessment of the nutritional status of the client and the actual treatment, which includes nutrition therapy, counseling, and the use of specialized nutrition supplements, devised and monitored by a medical doctor physician or registered dietitian nutritionist.
+Registered dietitians started using nutritional therapy as a dietary intervention for preventing or treating other health conditions that are caused by or made worse by unhealthy eating habits.

-The role of MNT when administered by a physician or dietitian nutritionist (RDN) is to reduce the risk of developing complications in pre-existing conditions such as type 2 diabetes as well as ameliorate the effects any existing conditions such as high cholesterol.
+The goal of medical nutritional therapy is to reduce the risk of developing complications in pre-existing conditions, such as type 2 diabetes and high blood cholesterol.
 Many medical conditions either develop or are made worse by an improper or unhealthy diet.
-Similar to MNT is diabetes self-management training (DSMT) which is an education and training program by a healthcare professional rather than a personal treatment plan from a registered dietitian.
+Diabetes self-management training is an education and training program by a healthcare professional rather than a personal treatment plan from a registered dietitian.

-An example is the use of macronutrient preload in type 2 diabetes.

 Administration

-In most cases the use of Medical Nutrition is recommended within international and professional guidelines.
+In most cases, the use of medical nutrition therapy is recommended within international and professional guidelines.
 It can be an integral part of managing acute and short-term diseases.
-It can also play a major role in supporting patients for extended periods of time and even for a lifetime in some special cases.
-Medical Nutrition is not meant to replace the treatment of disease but rather complement the normal use of drug therapies prescribed by physicians and other licensed healthcare providers.
+It can also play a major role in supporting people for extended periods of time and even for a lifetime in some special cases.
+Medical nutrition therapy is not meant to replace the treatment of disease but rather complement the normal use of drug therapies prescribed by physicians and other licensed healthcare providers.